tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 ### The Built-in `readlines` Function

-We note that Python files have a built-in method called `readlines` that will reads a test file into a list of strings:
+Python has a built-in method called `readlines` that will reads a test file into a list of strings:

 ```
 >>> f = open('changelog.txt')